 Laura Scott is the person behind Looping Laura, a writer who hopes to spread some lightness in dark times.
 She is on the wonderful journey of self-discovery and is very passionate about love, laughter and music.
 In the past year, she has decided to make some of her writings public, in the hopes of encouraging others to share their story and find their peace.
 You can also follow her on Twitter.

-If you have something inspirational to say, “how-to” or witnessed something that inspired you please submit your story HERE.
+If you have experienced or witnessed something that will inspire or even make others smile, submit your story HERE.